who-owns-lausanne/who-owns-lausanne.github.io/index.md

  - cooperatives: _registered cooperative companies like Migros, la Mobilière etc._

  - foundations and associations: _for example the olympic foundation for cultural heritage._

- - PPE: _a swiss thing: single flats owned by private people – in french_ proriété par étage.
+ - PPE: _the single flats in a building are owned by different people – in french proriété par étage_.

- - individual privates: _just normal people like you and me._
+ - individual privates: _The whole building is owned by a private citizen._

 If we look at the data as a map a very noisy mosaic shows up.